 Indeed, this popular pasta restaurant located on the edge of Borough Market doesn’t take bookings.
 However, you can join a virtual line and enjoy a drink while waiting, which is much more relaxing.

-Whatever the wait time, the wait is worth the wait.
-The homemade pici cacio, Pepe, and pappardelle stuffed with beef shin ragu, tagliarini topped with lemon, Dorset crab, and chili.
+Whatever the wait time, the wait is worth it.
+The homemade pici cacio, pepe, and pappardelle stuffed with beef shin ragu, tagliarini topped with lemon, Dorset crab, and chili.
 It’s all delicious.
 Try as many as possible, and you’ll be tempted to try each.